-The CWRS brings awareness to the community through its educational programs offered to schools, youth, adult, and community groups and other interested organizations throughout the Calgary area.
-The Education program serves to inform the public about our services emphasizing the value of wildlife rehabilitation, address conservation issues, provide information (physiology/adaptations/migration) about native wildlife and create conversation around the implications of human activities on the health and safety of wild animals.
-Many of these programs also include an owl pellet dissection, which is a fun, unique, and highly rated hands on educational experience for students of all ages.
+Calgary Wildlife brings awareness to the community through its educational programs offered to schools, youth, adults, community groups, and other interested organizations throughout the Calgary area.
+Our education programs serve to inform the public about our services emphasizing the value of wildlife rehabilitation, address conservation issues, provide information (physiology/adaptations/migration) about native wildlife, and create conversations around the implications of human activities on the health and safety of wild animals.
+Many of these programs also include an owl pellet dissection, which is a fun, unique, and highly rated hands-on educational experience for students of all ages.
 Owl pellets are formed from the regurgitated bones and fur that owls cannot digest.
-Our programs create long lasting positive associations with wildlife; it is our goal to provide relevant, engaging information and experiences for students and the community with regards to wildlife and wildlife issues.
+Our programs create long-lasting positive associations with wildlife; it is our goal to provide relevant, engaging information and experiences for students and the community with regard to wildlife and wildlife issues.

 Interactive education is provided to Calgary area schools and youth groups through visits from our Education Ambassadors and our volunteer educators.

-The Calgary Wildlife Rehabilitation Society (CWRS) has been recognized for outstanding educational presentations with local schools, youth and seniors groups.
-A volunteer, partnered with one of our permanent resident owls or hawks (when available), will be delighted to help your group learn more about wildlife and the CWRS.
-Each presentation is interactive with live animal and multimedia.
-The presentations are 1 hour in length, with the exception of an owl presentation that includes pellet dissection, which is 75 minutes.
-Each presentation is based around one of our ambassadors.
-Our presentations include:
+Calgary Wildlife has been recognized for its outstanding educational presentations with local schools, youth, and seniors' groups.
+A volunteer, partnered with one of our permanent resident owls or hawks (when available), will be delighted to help your group learn more about Calgary Wildlife and living in harmony with wildlife.
+Each presentation is interactive and utilizes the five senses to enhance learning.
+An education ambassador can also be booked for an additional fee.
+The presentations are one hour in length, except for our owl with pellet dissection presentation, which is 75 minutes long.

 • Who we are, what we do, and why we do it

-• A visit from one of our educational ambassador animals (when appropriate)
+• A visit from one of our educational ambassador animals (when appropriate and booked)

 • Wildlife rehabilitation stories